 The Saving Grace Collective’s aim was to take all of the content we created and the promotional strategy he had devised alongside Benaiah and use it to re-present Benaiah as a more rounded & dynamic artist who works with various canvasses which includes clothing, rather than this original roots of a fashion designer that creates art.

 We received a great response from galleries and professional from across the the North of the UK and generated a range of leads for Benaiah.
-Our most most noticeable success was with the lead generated from contacting the Tetley gallery and Benaiah’s acceptance into the PANIC residency at the Tetley gallery.
+Our most most noticeable success was with the lead generated from contacting the Tetley gallery and Benaiah’s subsequent acceptance into Tetley’s 2021 artists in residency programme.

 Saving Grace continues to apply the truest sense of achieving an exorbitant amount more from it’s projects with vision, foresight and quite honestly, success.
 Big fancy words aside; the truth is they opened doors in the project I didn’t know were holding me back and provided a service that was superb.Benaiah Matheson